srph/angularjs-structure-styleguide/README.md

 I had decided to separate directives because:

-1. Most general-solution directives has its own separate controller and provider.
-2. Directives are way too large to be nested inside the ```core``` folder, and this easily goes against the LIFT principle.
+1. Directives are way too large to be nested inside the ```core``` folder, and this easily goes against the LIFT principle.
-3. If you are familiar of ReactJS, directives are the **Components** of ReactJS (obviously).
+2. They need emphasis and will contain mostly a large part of your app

 **Write the file names of your directives (components) in StudlyCase**.